Do you or your student need to come to campus during the summer to register for classes?

 How can I get access to my student’s grades?

-Student grades are accessible on-line through Web for Students.
+Student grades are accessible on-line through Banner Self Service.
 Grades are not sent home.
-We encourage students to give their parent’s access to their Web for Students account.
+We encourage students to give their parent’s access to their Banner Self Service account.

 Can a freshman have a car on campus?